joshsoriano/bored-and-broke/documents/software design description/software_design_description_document.md

 ### 6.2.2 Major Software Interactions
 The source code of the B&B source code is loaded onto an Amazon Web Services (AWS) Elastic Beanstalk.
 The AWS service then deploys the B&B application by running the code on a server.
 The Elastic Beanstalk allows the B&B application to send and accept HTTP requests, which calls the following API’s to gather information about various activities: Eventful, EventBrite, and TicketMaster.
 The Facebook Account API is also called to verify users through Facebook login.

 The PostgreSQL database runs through the AWS Relational Database Service (RDS).
-The B&B application connects to the the database by opening a connection using the Sequelize.js package.
+The B&B application connects to the database by opening a connection using the Sequelize.js and Express.js packages.
 Functions in the B&B application also use Sequelize.js to run SQL queries to input and retrieve information

 ### 6.2.3 Architectural Design Diagrams
 #### UML Case Diagram